 Research carried out by Accenture on 750 healthcare professionals and 2700 patients showed that the COVID-19 pandemic has increased virtual and digital interactions with both patients and HCP seeing positive impacts.
 Also new 2021 PMCPA digital guidance means that pharma marketing teams will need to adapt to the challenges of the new digital-enabled post-pandemic world.

 Many separate components exist within a pharmaceutical digital strategy.
 However, many pharma companies are falling ‘behind the curve’ in terms of their digital presence and activities.
 All you have to do is observe the number of poor-quality pharma websites that still exist to see evidence of this.
 For these companies creating a website was simply a box checking exercise and ‘digital’ was seen as not being relevant to the business and marketing planning process.

-The reality for these companies is that unless they invest in a digital transformation plan and look to future proof their marketing strategies, they are most likely going to find their more innovative competitors gaining a real competitive advantage.
+The reality for these companies is that unless they invest in a digital transformation and an omni-channel marketing plan and look to future proof their marketing strategies, they are most likely going to find their more innovative competitors gaining a real competitive advantage.
 The forward-thinking organisations have changed what they communicate beyond just product information with the creation of digital services and tools offering clearer, effective and on-demand value compared to the pre-COVID-19 era.
 Now is the time for pharma companies to redefine their relevance through digital communications and evolve their sales and marketing models.

 What Is Pharmaceutical Digital Marketing & Advertising?

 Pharmaceutical digital marketing enables your organisation to educate audiences and promote its brand, products and services to a range of individuals, from healthcare professionals to patients, through to researchers and investors.
 Adopting an omni-channel approach allows you to create a highly tailored, measurable and compliant pharma marketing and advertising strategy so you can interact with multiple distinct audiences and create a positive impact on health outcomes .